skgtrx/Web-Scrapers/README.md

 ### Installing

-1) How to install Python3 on System :
+1) How to install Python3 on System.
    Windows : [Download Python3 for Windows](https://www.python.org/ftp/python/3.7.0/python-3.7.0.exe)
+   Linux(Ubuntu):

 Say what the step will be